 Faculty can simply click the icon on the left sidebar of myHome.ithaca.edu to access your Taskstream account.

 What’s a DRF?

 DRF stands for Directed Response Folio.
 The ICC has a DRF, as do Ithaca College's teacher certification programs.
 The DRF is a template that has been pre-defined and set up to include information about the student learning outcomes and work that students need to submit to demonstrate their achievement of those outcomes.
 The DRF structure is provided so that students know exactly what they need to submit to complete the ICC portfolio requirement.

 I am teaching an Ithaca Seminar course, what will I have to do with Taskstream?

-You need to be familiar with Taskstream and the student learning outcomes for the Ithaca Seminar and your specific course’s perspective designation so you can direct students to submit representative work into Taskstream at some point during the semester.
-You should also know where to direct students who need technical assistance with TaskStream.
-Contact ITS (Anthony Tabone) if you would like a specific instructional session on TaskStream for your students.
+You need to be familiar with Taskstream and the student learning outcomes for the Ithaca Seminar so you can direct students to submit representative work into Taskstream at some point during the semester.
+Students should be directed to review this video, and if they need further technical assistance they should contact the DIIS Helpdesk.

 All Ithaca Seminar instructors have reviewer access in TaskStream.
 Students simply need to select you as a reviewer for their submission and you will be able to provide feedback on their portfolio submissions.